Mykiora/Immo-Eliza-Pipeline-2.0/README.md

 ## Installation
-1. Make sure you have the latest version of Python installed
-2. If you are on Windows, you can just launch "start.bat".
-Otherwise, you can `cd` your way to the directory and run the command `pip install -r requirements.txt`, then start the program locally with `streamlit run interface.py`
+1. Make sure you have the latest version of Python installed 2.`cd` your way to the directory and run the command `pip install -r requirements.txt` to install the dependencies, then start the program locally with `streamlit run interface.py`
 3. That's all.
 You can now test the model.

 ## Pre-Pipeline